loopbackio/loopback.io/pages/en/lb2/Create-a-simple-API.md

 For all the details of the canonical LoopBack application structure, see [Project layout reference](Project-layout-reference).

+## Run the application (API Connect toolkit)

+If you are using the `apic` command-line tool, follow the instructions in [Testing a LoopBack project](https://www.ibm.com/support/knowledgecenter/en/SSFS6T/com.ibm.apic.toolkit.doc/tutorial_cli_project_test.html?view=kc#topic_qt2_kqz_2v__explorer) to run the project locally and explore the API.

-## Run the application
+## Run the application (StrongLoop tools)

+If you are using the `slc` command-line tool, follow the steps below to to run the project locally and explore the API.

-Start the application:
+First, start the application:

 ```
 $ node .